-This Compensation Discussion and Analysis provides information regarding all significant elements of compensation paid, payable, awarded, granted, given or otherwise provided by the Company to (i) the President and Chief Executive Officer, (ii) the Executive Vice-President and Chief Financial Officer, (iii) the Executive Vice-President, People, and Chief Administrative Officer, and (iv) each of the two Executive Vice-Presidents, Operations1 (collectively, the "Named Executive Officers" or "NEOs").
+This Compensation Discussion and Analysis provides information regarding all significant elements of compensation paid, payable, awarded, granted, given or otherwise provided by the Company to (i) the President and Chief Executive Officer, (ii) the Chief Financial Officer and Chief Investment Officer, (iii) the Executive Vice-President, People, and Chief Administrative Officer, and (iv) each of the two Executive Vice-Presidents, Operations (collectively, the "Named Executive Officers" or "NEOs").

-For Fiscal 2016, the Named Executive Officers are: Lois Cormack, President and Chief Executive Officer (the "CEO"); Nitin Jain, Executive Vice-President and Chief Financial Officer (the "CFO"); Michael Annable, Executive Vice-President, People, and Chief Administrative Officer (the "CAO"); Joanne Dykeman, Executive Vice-President, Operations; and Lisa Kachur, Executive Vice-President, Operations (as of May 1, 2016).
+For Fiscal 2017, the Named Executive Officers are: Lois Cormack, President and Chief Executive Officer (the "CEO"); Nitin Jain, Chief Financial Officer and Chief Investment Officer (the "CFO"); Michael Annable, Executive Vice-President, People, and Chief Administrative Officer (the "CAO"); Joanne Dykeman, Executive Vice-President, Operations; and Lisa Kachur, Executive Vice-President, Operations.